 Generator User Guide Demo 4

-- in language properties dialog add extended languages : 'jetbrains.mps.sampleXML' and 'jetbrains.mps.baseLanguage'
+- in language properties dialog add extended language : 'jetbrains.mps.sampleXML'

-- create a new generator for this language if it does not exist (see Demo 1 for details)
+- create new generator for this language (see Demo 1 for details)

-- delete the (empty) mapping configuration 'main' from the demoLang4 generator (we will copy all needed parts from the demoLang3 generator into the demoLang4 generator)
+- delete (empty) mapping configuration 'main' from L4 generator (we will copy needed parts from L3 generator to L4 generator)

-copy-paste all nodes from the demoLang3 generator into demoLang4 generator
+- copy-paste all nodes from L3 generator to L4 generator

-- select (in the tree) the insert_Label template in the demoLang4 generator and invoke Clone Root command in the popup-menu
+- select (in tree) 'weave_Label' rule in L4 generator and invoke Clone Root command in popup-menu

-- in the template code - replace JLabel with JPanel
+- in template code - replace JLabel with JPanel

 - go to the 'test_models' solution